Summer jobs available at Bays Mountain

-There’s fun summer jobs awaiting for those who may be in college or headed to college and have an interest in natural history.
+KINGSPORT — There are fun summer jobs waiting for those who may be in college or headed to college and have an interest in natural history.

 City officials said Monday that Bays Mountain Park is looking for high school and college-aged students to be counselors for its summer camp program this year.